 ACS Key Elements Document 8.
-After analyzing the Key Elements of your teaching and learning environment, which processes, practices or conditions will the district focus its resources and efforts upon in order to produce the desired changes?
+After analyzing the Key Elements of your teaching and learning environment, on which two or three processes, practices or conditions will the district focus its resources and efforts to produce the desired changes?
 Note that all processes, practices and conditions can be linked to the six Key Core Work Processes.
-NOTE: These elements will be thoroughly addressed in the Comprehensive District Improvement Plan (CDIP) diagnostic and template.
+NOTE: The Comprehensive District Improvement Plan (CDIP) diagnostic and template must thoroughly address these elements.
 Design and Deliver Instruction - focusing on high quality instructional design and delivery to engage students in rigorous and relevant learning opportunities.
 Teachers, instructional coaches and principals will partner to ensure quality lessons are designed and delivered to elicit high levels of student learning.
 That is, content is aligned and congruent to the Kentucky Academic Standards (KAS), supports the acquisition of learning targets/objectives, is conducive to valid and reliable forms of assessment, and is paced appropriately.
-4. Review, Analyze and Apply Data Results -The use of effective data teams continues to be a priority district initiative for 2023-2024.
+4. Review, Analyze and Apply Data Results -

+2024-2025 Phase Two: The Needs Assessment for Districts - 2024-2025 Phase Two: ACS The Needs Assessment for Districts - Generated on 10/30/2024 Anderson County The use of effective data teams continues to be a priority district initiative for 2024-2025.
 Administrators and teachers collect, chart, and analyze data, however progress continues to be made as we prioritize/narrow our data sources and respond to data outcomes in timely and effective ways.
 5. Design, Align and Deliver Support - Instructional coaches, mental health professionals, principals, and administrators work together to streamline a system of supports encouraging and building capacity for best practices to be implemented within and across schools.
 6. Establishing Learning Culture and Environment - Our district continues to pursue high expectations for learning and to foster a strong commitment to optimizing student and staff attendance.
 Concerted efforts are underway to strengthen our commitment to excellence for all.

-Attachment Summary Attachment Name Description Associated Item(s) 2021-2022 Assessment and Accountability Update for Anderson County Schools 2021-2022 Assessment and Accountability Update for Anderson County Schools •3 •4 •5 •6 ACS Key Elements Document ACS Key Elements Document • 7
+Attachment Summary Attachment Name Description Associated Item(s) 2023-2024 Assessment and Accountability Update for Anderson County Schools 2023-2024 Assessment and Accountability Update for Anderson County Schools •3 •4 •5 •6 ACS Key Elements Document ACS Key Elements Document • 7 Glows and Grows as of 10-2-2024 Glows and Grows as of 10-2-2024 •3 •4 •5 •6 KSA Data Student Cohort Tracking - Spring 2024 KSA Data Student Cohort Tracking - Spring 2024 •3 •4 •5 •6 EXAMPLE 2024 KSA Grade Level Comparison Data 2024 KSA Grade Level Comparison Data 2024 • 3 • 4 • 5 • 6